loti-ibrahimi/EmployeeHub/README.md

 # EmployeeHub
-Distributed Systems Assignment - Basic MySQL CRUD GUI Java app using Swing.
+Distributed Systems Assignment - Basic MySQL CRUD GUI Java app using NetBeans/Swing.

 ## App Overview
 CRUD Functionality on a very simple GUI design.
 The different functionality features all revolve around the form & database users are visible in a table, which is in sync.
 Changes will update the table rows i.e. the employee details, based on their 'EmployeeID'.